Benchmark computations for the polarization tensor of small conducting objects: Computation of the P olya-Szeg o Tensor Coefficients

 The convergence of the approximate tensor $\mathcal{T}^{h}$ to the true PST $\mathcal{T}$ obtained on a sequence of uniformly meshes for ellipsoidal objects is investigated.
 In these experiments, we choose $B_\alpha = \alpha B$ and define $B$ by

 We choose $\alpha = 0.01 \, \mathrm{m}$ and $k = 10$ and consider the cases $a=b=c=1$ so that $B$ degenerates to a sphere and consider the ellipsoid defined by $a = 1$, $ b = 0.7$, $c = 0.5$.
-In Figures~\ref{fig:sphere:relativeError} and ~\ref{fig:ellipsoid:relativeError} we show the behaviour of $\| \mathcal{T}^{Exact} - \mathcal{T}^h\| / \|\mathcal{T}^{Exact} \|$ with uniform mesh refinement against the number of degrees of freedom $\#(ndof)$ for different values of $0\le \beta \le 1$ and both primal and dual mesh discretisations.
+In Figures~\ref{fig:sphere:relativeError} and ~\ref{fig:ellipsoid:relativeError} we show the behaviour of $\| \mathcal{T}^{Exact} - \mathcal{T}^h\| / \|\mathcal{T}^{Exact} \|$ with uniform mesh refinement {against $1/h$} for different values of $0\le \beta \le 1$ and both primal and dual mesh discretisations for both a sphere and an ellipsoid, respectively.
 Here, $\| \mathcal{T}^{Exact} \| = \left ( \sum_{i,j=1}^3 ( {\mathcal T}_{ij}^{Exact)})^2 \right )^{1/2}$ is the Frobenius norm and ${\mathcal T}^{Exact}$ is the exact solution for these objects \cite[page 83]{ammarikangbook}.
 Specifically, in Figure \ref{fig:sphere:relativeError}, the primal mesh is initially chosen as surface mesh of $232$ surface triangles and then uniformly refined $6$ times until a mesh of $31\,616$ surface triangles is obtained.
-While in Figure \ref{fig:sphere:relativeError}, the primal mesh is initially chosen as surface mesh of $48$ surface triangles and then uniformly refined $7$ times until a mesh of $65\,566$ surface triangles is obtained.
+While in Figure \ref{fig:ellipsoid:relativeError}, the primal mesh is initially chosen as surface mesh of $48$ surface triangles and then uniformly refined $7$ times until a mesh of $65\,566$ surface triangles is obtained.
 The corresponding dual meshes are obtained from the primal meshes using the procedure described in~\cite{BetckeJCP2019}.
-Except for a couple of exceptions (eg $\beta = 0.4$ shown in \ref{fig:sphere:relativeError} for the dual mesh), the convergence behaviour for both primal and dual meshes is similar and practically identical for different values of $\beta$.
+Except for a couple of exceptions (eg $\beta = 0.4$ shown in Figure \ref{fig:sphere:relativeError} for the dual mesh), the convergence behaviour for both primal and dual meshes is similar and practically identical for different values of $\beta$.
 We attribute the exceptions to some super-convergence behaviour in exceptional cases.
-The fixed convergence rate of the PST under uniform mesh refinement is not surprising given the results of Appendix~\ref{sec:Convergence}, which establishes that the convergence behaviour of the coefficients of the PST is the same as the convergence of the solutions to the transmission problem under uniform mesh refinement.
+The fixed convergence rate of the PST under uniform mesh refinement is not surprising given the results of~\ref{sec:Convergence}, which establishes that the convergence behaviour of the coefficients of the PST is the same as the convergence of the solutions to the transmission problem under uniform mesh refinement.